jylisadoney/intro-excel/README.md

 Abstract:
 Do you want to learn the basics of Excel and a few time-saving tips?

-Part I of this workshop series will get you started with Excel by offering simple ways to:
+<a href="https://jylisadoney.github.io/intro-excel-1/" target="_blank">Introduction to Excel Part I: Tips, Tricks, and Strategies</a> will get you started with Excel by offering simple ways to:
 - organize spreadsheets
 - format data
 - insert basic functions

-Part II of this workshop series will show you how to:
+<a href="https://jylisadoney.github.io/intro-excel-2/" target="_blank">Introduction to Excel Part II: Advanced Functions, Charts, and Graphs</a> will show you how to:
+- insert advanced functions
 - create charts and graphs
-- insert advanced functions

 We will even learn a few tips and tricks in both workshops that will make you an Excel power-user.